This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 “No questions, please.
 Just do you best.”

-“Mister Seymour, I know,” said Ameer.
+“Mister Seymour, I have,” said Ameer.
 “I have answer.”

-Mr. Seymour frowned when he saw that nothing was written.
+Mr. Seymour frowned when he saw that nothing was written down.
 “You didn’t solve anything, Ameer.”

 “Mister Seymour, yes I solve,” responded Ameer, pointing to his head.